LAN255 - Outboard motor Vevor - Free user manual and instructions

 WARNING!

 When stowing or deploying the motor, keep fingers clear of all hinge and pin points and all moving parts.
-In the event of unexpected operation, remove power leads from the battery
+In the event of unexpected operation, remove power leads from the battery.

 WARNING!

-It is recommended to only use VEVOR approved accessories with your VEVC motor.
+It is recommended to only use VEVOR approved accessories with your VEVOR motor.
 Using non-approved accessories including to mount or control your motor may cause damage, unexpected motor operation and injury.
 Be sure to use the product and approved accessories, including remotes, safely and in the manner directed to avoid accidental or unexpected motor operation.
 Keep all

 factory installed parts in place including motor and accessory covers, enclosures and guards